OdysLam/spotify-local-http-api/readme.md

 ### Installation:
 1)Download the master branch, install [flask](http://flask.pocoo.org/docs/0.12/installation/)

-2)
+2) Install this library

 	cd path/to/spotify-local-http-api-master
 	sudo pip2 install .
-	#make sure that you are installing and using the script with python2
+	#make sure that you are installing for python2

 3) Run the flask server:

 	python spotloc

 The script uses the flask dev http server.
 It's not meant for production as it can only serve 1 request/time, but for the needs of our little interface, is more that enough.
 There is no need to install and  configure extra server and wsgi.